cloudchentrial/Normos/README.md

 ## Node.js gRPC-based communication middleware for MMOGs
+This hold gRPC node.js middleware: interceptors, utilities, and more.
 ### Introduction
 This repository is a backend middleware to achieve MMOGs architectural and modular programming.
 MMOG stands for the massively multiplayer online game where a lot of players log in and play concurrently at the same time.
 In this case, I aim to design a common system and useful functions that often exist in online games.
 I abstract them as middleware for future maintenance and new specific game design.
 MMOGs' servers include `GameServer`, `WorldServer`, `AuthServer`, `MessageServer`, `LoginServer`, `DababaseServer`, `CommonDatabaseServer`, `ProxyServer` and `LogServer`.
 Thereof, `GameServer` is attached by `WorldServer`, `DatabaseServer`, `ProxyServer` and could have many depending on the scale of playerbase.
 There is a `DBMS` attached to `DatabaseServer` and `CommonDatabaseServer`.